NIGON208/miele-lxiv/doc/how-to-build.md

 ---
 # Step 5
 - Now you should be able to launch the Xcode project and build the application, or if you prefer build it directly from the command line using `xcodebuild`.
+- Make sure in the build scheme you select the "Development" configuration, otherwise you might have issues with missing certificates for signing the app.